synapticloop/documentr/README.md

 `documentr` makes it easier to include a raft of documentation without having to generate multiple files by hand.

-For this `README.md` file, the only files that are hand-written is this file `pre-usage.md.templar`, and the subsequent one `post-usage.md.templar`, all other information is generated from the `documentr.json` file in the root of this project.
+For this `README.md` file, the only files that are hand-written are the `pre-usage.md.templar`, `post-usage.md.templar`, and build.gradle.md.templar files.
+All other information is generated from the `documentr.json` file in the root of this project.

 ## The `documentr.json` file